WSU Center for Institutional Research Computing Advisory Committee

 - Shenghai Dai – Assistant Professor, Educational Psychology

 College of Veterinary Medicine

 - Bert Tanner – Associate Professor, Integrative Physiology and Neuroscience

 Information Technology Services

-- Tony Opheim – Associate Vice President & Deputy Chief Information Officer
+- Tony Opheim – Vice President & Chief Information Officer

 Office of Research

 - Kim Christen – Associate Vice President and Associate Vice Chancellor, Pullman, Office of Research Advancement & Partnerships

 - Bryan Valley – Assistant Director of Systems Infrastructure and Support